The Realm of Zot

 This branch is 5 levels deep.

-The layout of the Realm of Zot is occasionally similar to the Elven Halls (a series of small and large rooms interconnected by narrow corridors), though each floor has a high chance of instead being a massive floor-wide vault with wide hallways and a generally symmetrical layout.
-The mere proximity of the Orb warps space throughout the Realm, interfering with certain kinds of Translocations: teleports are delayed by 8-14 turns, and Passage of Golubria lasts shorter and is less predictable.
+The mere proximity of the Orb warps space throughout the Realm, interfering with certain kinds of Translocations: teleports are delayed to 8-14 turns, while Passage of Golubria lasts shorter and is less predictable.

 Visiting and clearing the Realm of Zot can be done long before you decide you've collected enough runes and are ready to win the game, and doing so will likely provide you with useful items and a significant amount of experience.
 It isn't until you actually pick up the Orb itself that the game enters its final stage.
 Read the Orb of Zot article for details on the Orb, the ascension run, and winning the game.